bcw222/chromium-website/site/chromium-os/developer-library/getting-started/checkout-chromium/index.md

 Some development tasks may require working in the `chromium` repository, the `chromiumos` repository, or both.
-If you only need to work in the `chromiumos` repository, you can jump ahead to the [Checkout ChromiumOS](/chromium-os/developer-library/getting-started/checkout-chromiumos) page.
+If you only need to work in the `chromiumos` repository, you can jump ahead to the [ChromiumOS Developer Guide](/chromium-os/developer-library/guides/development/developer-guide#get-the-source) page.

 This page details the steps to create the initial checkout of the `chromium`